gperdrizet/MCP-hackathon/README.md

 ## The RSS MCP server

-The RSS MCP server exposes a set of custom tools for interacting with RSS feeds - the calling agent can pass in a website name, URL or direct link to an RSS feed and get back information about the posts in that feed.
-That information can be used in RAG and summarization at the request of the user.
+The RSS MCP server exposes a set of custom tools for interacting with RSS feeds - the calling agent can pass in a website name, URL or direct link to an RSS feed and get back links, summaries and full-text content from that feed.

 ### Features